provectus/kafka-ui/README.md

 To build Kafka UI locally with Docker, you need the following steps:

-1. Install Java and Docker
+1. Install prerequisites: Java and Docker
 2. Clone this repository and open a terminal in the directory of the project
 3. Build a Docker container with Kafka UI
 4. Start Kafka UI with your Kafka clusters